 “Can I help you find something?”

-Behind him, a man lingered on the curb with bags over his shoulders.
+Behind him, a man lingered on the curb with large burlap sacks over his shoulder.
 If not for his painfully ordinary attire including worn indoor footwear and a curious, albeit blank expression, Lee would’ve suspected him of being a looter.

 “Are any of the guide offices still open?” said Lee.
 “It’s an emergency.”

 The man smiled like a soulless receptionist.
-“One is.”
+“One is.
+This way.”

 He led the way to a modest storefront adorned with the painted blue-and-white words ‘Moss Guides: Hunting, Mountain, Fishing, Adventure.’
 Upon first glimpse of the sign, Lee blurted a curse that surprised his unenthusiastic escort, for which he quickly apologized, and then thanked the man before flying through the front door.